boulajp/Building-a-Custom-GameCube-Controller/README.md

 ### 1.6 Decal Sanding and Finishing

 Once the clear coat had cured, I noticed that there were still large visible edges over many of the decals.
 By sanding the decals with ~3000 grit sandpaper, I was able to level the surface and hide the decal borders.
 This was also a delicate process as sanding too deep would result in damage to the decals, while sanding too little would keep the borders visible.
-In hindsight, the optimal way to remove borders with minimal risk or damage to the finish would have been to alternate between applying clear coat, drying, and sanding multiple times.
+In hindsight, the optimal way to remove borders with minimal risk or damage to the finish would have been to alternate between to apply an additional layer of clear coat after the sanding process.

 After sanding, the finish was no longer perfectly even throughout the controller.
 I was able to restore the clear coat's original finish by applying a light scratch remover along with an acrylic shine to the shell.